MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/adyen-connector.md

 ### Do I need a static IP address for the Adyen payment terminal?

 Yes.
 Modern POS requires a known IP address to communicate with the Adyen payment terminal.
-Although the IP address of the Adyen payment terminal can be changed in the Retail client, attempts to keep up with changing IP addresses involve significant overhead and could cause business disruption.
+Although the IP address of the Adyen payment terminal can be changed in the Commerce client, attempts to keep up with changing IP addresses involve significant overhead and could cause business disruption.

 ### Can I use my merchant bank?